selmaaskildsen/TTK4551---ProsjektOppgave/README.md

 ### Simulation: Files containing simulations

-- `Simulering m rektangel.py` – First try to implement the bicycle model, stanley controller and RK4 to simulate a car following a path shaped as a rectangle.
+- `Simulering baseline.py` – First try to implement the bicycle model, stanley controller and RK4 to simulate a car following a path shaped as a rectangle.
 So far it struggles as it comes to the midpoint between the first two points.
 After a discussion with Peder he mentioned that Stanley controller might have a hard time with sharp turns, such as this 90 degree turn.
 This happens if I only have a waypoint at each corner, or if I make each side consist of 5 waypoints.
 Then, the model follows the path well, until it reaches the midpoint between a corner and the waypoint before.

+  Update: Finally working (YEEEY)!!!
+There was an error when calculating the cross-track error.
+It had the wrong sign.
+After fixing this the simulation became way better.
+The more waypoints I added, the better it got, but it does struggle with "sharp" turn.

 - `Simulation test 1.py` - A file just to test different code before i get it to work.